Inline Help Text

 Placement

-Place the help text to the right of a labeled input, checkbox, or radio button if all the following applies:
+Place the help text to the right of labeled inputs (fields, combo boxes, or text areas), checkboxes, buttons, or radio buttons if all the following applies:

-Otherwise, place the help text under the UI control.
+In other cases, place the help text under the UI controls:

 If there is no space under the UI control, use the help tooltip with the question mark icon for labeled inputs, checkboxes, and radio buttons.
 For buttons, use the help tooltip without the icon.